-5.2.1 A club or local association may have membership in one (1) MA only, as determined by the political borders of Canada or MA boundaries approved by the CLA.
-Notwithstanding this policy, the CLA under its mandate recognizes the responsibility to support initiatives for regional development.
+5.2.1 A club or local association may have membership in one (1) MA only, as determined by the political borders of Canada or MA boundaries approved by LC.
+Notwithstanding this policy, LC under its mandate recognizes the responsibility to support initiatives for regional development.
 In order to have a viable playing arrangement, a club or association may have to play outside its MA's borders.
-The CLA accepts the existence of bi-partisan agreements which, in order to promote or support regional development, establishes inter-member arrangements.
+LC accepts the existence of bi-partisan agreements which, in order to promote or support regional development, establishes intermember arrangements.

 - 5.2.2 It is under the jurisdiction of the MAs to negotiate the terms of such an agreement.
-Any and all such agreements must be filed in writing with the CLA prior to the development of playing schedules.
-Where such agreements involve competition at a level which has implications for national championships, the agreement must be approved by the Directors of the CLA prior to implementation. - 5.2.3 These agreements are negotiated between the clubs and their governing MAs.
-The CLA recognizes MA's authority to negotiate in these matters and therefore there is no right of appeal to the CLA.
+Any and all such agreements must be filed in writing with LC prior to the development of playing schedules.
+Where such agreements involve competition at a level which has implications for national championships, the agreement must be approved by the Directors of LC prior to implementation. - 5.2.3 These agreements are negotiated between the clubs and their governing MAs.
+LC recognizes MA's authority to negotiate in these matters and therefore there is no right of appeal to LC.
 Disputes must be resolved with the appeal process of the MAs.

-6 SECTION 6: CODE OF CONDUCT AND DISCIPLINE
+6 SECTION 6: CODE OF CONDUCT AND DISCIPLINE LOCATED IN SAFE SPORT SUITE POLICIES